mitchelllisle/data-privacy-papers/README.md

     <p><b>Authors:</b> Abdolazim Rezaei, Mehdi Sookhak, Mahboobeh Haghparast</p>
     <p><b>Summary:</b> The proliferation of AI-powered cameras in Intelligent Transportation Systems
-(ITS) creates a severe conflict between the need for rich visual data and the fundamental right to privacy.
-Existing privacy-preserving mechanisms, such as blurring or encryption, are often insufficient, creating an undesirable trade-off where either privacy is compromised against advanced reconstruction attacks or data utility is critically degraded.
-To resolve this impasse, we propose RL-MoE, a novel framework that transforms sensitive visual data into privacy-preserving textual descriptions, eliminating the need for direct image transmission.
+(ITS) creates a severe conflict between the need for rich visual data and the right to privacy.
+Existing privacy-preserving methods, such as blurring or encryption, are often insufficient due to creating an undesirable trade-off where either privacy is compromised against advanced reconstruction attacks or data utility is critically degraded.
+To resolve this challenge, we propose RL-MoE, a novel framework that transforms sensitive visual data into privacy-preserving textual descriptions, eliminating the need for direct image transmission.
 RL-MoE uniquely combines a Mixture-of-Experts (MoE) architecture for nuanced, multi-aspect scene decomposition with a Reinforcement Learning